raevilman/the-rd-notes/notes/vercel/build-and-deploy-node-api-using-vercel-serverless-functions.md

 If you prefer to watch the video instead of reading article,
 its available at https://youtu.be/TE9MNxEeOI4
 Length: 14:38 mins
+For sure, the video version has some more info(verbose 😀) in it.

 ## Setup Vercel